chauff/cse1500-web-transcripts/_lectures/http.md

 Why are we still using IPv4?
 Because transitioning to the new standard takes time - a lot of devices require software upgrades (and nobody can force the maintainers to upgrade) and things still work, so there is no immediate sense of urgency.

 [Google keeps track of the percentage of users using its services through IPv6](https://www.google.com/intl/en/ipv6/statistics.html#tab=ipv6-adoption&tab=ipv6-adoption).
-As of late 2019 about 30% of users rely on IPv6, a slow and steady increase - it is just a matter of years until IPv4 is replaced by IPv6.
+As of 2020 about 30% of users rely on IPv6, a slow and steady increase - it is just a matter of years until IPv4 is replaced by IPv6.

 ## Uniform Resource Locators (URLs)